 Looking for a pipe system with AGA approval?
 Read on…

-At IBEX Australia, we are often asked whether our Tubepress® stainless steel press-fit tube and its related products are AGA approved.
-But the question should be: Does the Tubepress® system have gas approval?
+At IBEX Australia, we are often asked whether our Tubepress® and Impress® stainless steel press-fit tube and its related products are AGA approved.
+But the question should be: Does the Tubepress® and Impress® systems have gas approval?

-The answer is YES, Tubepress® does hold gas approval.
+The answer is YES, Tubepress® and Impress® does hold gas approval.

 We speak to many engineers and there is often some confusion over the difference between gas approval and AGA approval.
 This confusion stems from the fact that AGA was once the only certifying body able to issue gas approval in Australia.
 While this was true in the 1980s, it is certainly no longer the case.